-If you believe that the SAVE verification response did not provide accurate information about your actual immigration status or if you need to make corrections to your immigration record, contact USCIS at 1-888-464-4218.
+If you believe that the SAVE verification did not provide accurate information about your status:

 2. Why does DDS need my telephone number?

-It is important for DDS to be able to call applicants regarding the status of their SAVE verification case.
-A DDS Representative will call you when a 2nd level verification response is received.
+It is important for DDS to be able to call applicants about the status of their SAVE verification case.
+Upon retrieval of a response, a DDS representative will call you

 3. Why didn't I receive a hard copy of my driver's license/permit/ID card in the mail?